peter-hinch/peter-hinch/README.md

 ### Hi, I'm Peter 👋

-- 🌱 I’m currently learning JavaScript, Java and C# in my course at Certificate IV level in Melbourne, Australia.
+- 🌱 I’m currently learning JavaScript, Java and C# in my course at Certificate IV and Diploma level in Melbourne, Australia.
 Very interested in developing a greater knowledge about JavaScript and web development - currently working through freeCodeCamp and The Odin Project to learn a little more outside of class.

 - 📫 You can find me on Twitter - https://twitter.com/petehinchcodes